aminebadraoui/MNFST-RAG-UI/docs/api/backend-contract.md

-# Backend Contract for RAG Chat Application
+# Backend Contract for MNFST-RAG Application

-This document defines the complete contract that the backend must implement to ensure compatibility with the RAG Chat frontend client.
+This document defines the complete contract that the backend must implement to ensure compatibility with the MNFST-RAG frontend client.

 ## Table of Contents